thomaskleiven/ICV/README.md

 # Image-Processing-Computer-Vision

 An algorithm for Content Based Image Retrieval (CBIR) with Wavelet features.
-The system takes in a query image and try to find the most 'semantically similar' images in a database of images.
+The system takes in a query image and tries to find the most 'semantically similar' images in a database of images.
 The CBIR system uses Discrete Wavelet Transform to generate a core image feature representation in order to compare images.